Jangal Khurd

 Jangal Khurd is a village in Sumerpur block of Unnao district, Uttar Pradesh, India.
-As of 2011, its population is 446, in 93 households, and it has one primary school and no healthcare facilities.
+As of 2011, its population is 446 people, making up 93 households.
+It has one primary school and no healthcare facilities.

 The 1961 census recorded Jangal Khurd as comprising 1 hamlet, with a total population of 225 (129 male and 96 female), in 40 households and 40 physical houses.
 The area of the village was given as 189 acres.